 - Connect with the local ecosystem: An EOR gives you direct access to the right resources within a specific geography – the right recruiting partners, legal and financial consultants, or even the workspace.

-An EOR plays a huge role in the trajectory of a company’s expansion into a new territory, which is why it is imperative that businesses take an informed and reasoned decision when choosing one.
-The right EOR fits in line with the company’s vision, and has the requisite resources to bring it to fruition.
+An Employer of Record (EOR) plays a huge role in the trajectory of a company’s expansion into a new territory, which is why it is imperative that businesses take an informed and reasoned decision when choosing one.
+The right EOR service provider fits in line with the company’s vision, and has the requisite resources to bring it to fruition.

 Here are some points that companies should consider in this process: